 What’s of interest to us about Clement of Alexandria is the impact he had on Origen.
 It was his ready use of philosophy and allegorical style of interpreting Scripture that had a far-reaching consequence in the Early & Medieval Church.

 Clement fled Alexandria during persecution under the Roman emperor Septimius Severus in 202 and died in Asia Minor.

 Tertullian was born in Carthage, North Africa, about AD 160.
 While his pre-christian life is sketchy, it seems he was a scholarly lawyer who was won to Christ in his 30’s.

-Tertullian became concerned over the way holiness was being neglected in the Church at Carthage.
+Tertullian became concerned over the way holiness was being neglected in the Church.
 When his appeals to church leaders fell on deaf ears, he decided to join the growing Montanist movement.
 You’ll remember it was their aberrant views about asceticism that got them into trouble with the Church.
-Well, that moral discipline appealed to Tertullian.
+Well, their moral discipline appealed to Tertullian.
 In his mind, if it was a choice of staying in a spiritually lethargic & morally compromised but doctrinally-right church or joining a Spirit-filled, morally excellent group that held some questionable practices, he’d rather be part of the later and use his influence to bring them in line.
-His influence had been rejected by the regular church at Carthage so he jumped ship.
+His influence had been rejected by the apostolic church at Carthage so he jumped ship.
 Tertullian remained doctrinally orthodox until his death.
 His followers rejoined the church at Carthage several decades later.